fabragaMS/ADPE2E/Lab/Lab5/Lab5.md

     ![](./Media/Lab5-Image14.jpg)

 6. In the **Until numberOfMessages is achieved** loop a piece of JavaScript is executed to generate the stock purchase transaction message.
 The message is then sent to the **nysestocktrade** Event Hub.
-The loop repeats its execution generatating a random number of messages between 1 and 10 for every execution of the LogicApp.
+The loop repeats its execution generating a random number of messages between 1 and 10 for every execution of the LogicApp.

     ![](./Media/Lab5-Image15.png)